MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 # Plan

-- **EVENT DB**
+- **EVENT LEDGER DB**
   - source of truth of your application data in which you store every event that occurs in your account.
   - Use DynamoDB to store credit/debit events
-    - pk=idUser, sk='CreditEvent'|'DebitEvent', amount=number
+    - pk=idUser, sk='CreditEvent'|'DebitEvent', amount=number, version=number
   - Version is useful when updating projections that will be dealt later in the article.
+- **AGGREGATE**
+  - The aggregate takes the list of all arguments pass it to a reducer that outputs the current state in the end
+    - for example
+      - list of events on 3 months
+      - compute total
+      - compute current month
+      - aggregate: { totalBalance: x, currentMonthBalance: y }
+  - You can add new information to the state
+    - for example some business logic might involve you needing the average of income per month
+    - that way you add a computation in the reducer and a new shape of the output
 - **COMMAND**
-  - API Gateway HTTP (simple vs. API Gateway REST qui est plus compliquée et plus chère)
+  - API Gateway HTTP => keep it really short like one line
-  - Lmabda that is triggered by http route to store an event in db
+  - Lambda that is triggered by http route to store an event in db
     - one route/lambda to store a credit event
     - one route/lambda to store a debit event
+  - business logic checks done here and need aggregate
+    - for example : you can't be overdrawn which means have less than -500$ which can be checked with the aggregate
-- **EDA**
+- **EVENT DRIVEN ARCHITECTURE**
   - The pain point to do event sourcing is to have reliable reading data, consistency compared to the source of truth.
 That's why we use an EDA with a fanout to do so.
   - **FANOUT**
     - Fanout that pushes the event to EventBridge (avoid infinite retries and only 2 lambdas plugged to DynamoDB streams).
 Dispatch a generic event that contains the payload and the type of it.
   - **DISPATCHER**
     - state carried event
       - compute the aggregate
-        - list of events on 3 months
-        - compute total
-        - compute current month
-        - aggregate: { totalBalance: x, currentMonthBalance: y }
       - extract the type of event to send from the generic event
         - credit or debit
       - create an event according to its type, we attach the aggregate and the payload of the stored event